How to Turn Your Thesis into a Journal Article

 Writing the Paper

 As a researcher, you need to publish your work to advance your career and make contributions to the research.
 Now that the differences have been outlined, how do you actually write one?
-You could start by selecting a journal.
+You could start by journal selection.
 Look at your reference list.
 Chances are at least some of the papers you read were published in journals whose scope would match your work.
 Selecting a journal also allows you to tailor the paper to the specific requirements of that journal.

 In order to shorten your text, extract the data that answers just one research question.
 This should result in a more focused information than your thesis presented.
 Discuss results in context with your problem statement-that is the focus of your paper.
 Good language and structure are crucial – your paper may get rejected even though it contains valuable data if it is difficult to understand.
 Use your data to tell a coherent story and avoid sweeping conclusions your data cannot support.
 Ensure that your title matches the contents of your paper.